 So, I wanted to create a learning platform that allowed veterinary professionals to utilize technology to their advantage to help them learn.
 Because as veterinary professionals, we need to continue to learn to improve our quality of medicine.

 So, why is it important that you continue to learn in veterinary medicine?

 Before you know it, you’ll be 5 years post-matriculation from veterinary school or veterinary nursing school.
 Then 10 years.
 Then 15 years.
 It flies by!

-And with that, comes the newest veterinary updates out there.
+And with that rapid passage of time comes change.
 New drugs.
-New parasicitides.
+New parasiticides.
 New diseases (we didn’t learn about feline pancreatitis when I went to vet school!).
+New surgical methods and techniques.
 You have to not only just keep up with these innovations and protocols, you have to get ahead of them in order to deliver best practice Veterinary Medicine.

 So, what are the best ways to learn?